 Client Location Year Completed Range Featured Materials Used 2Construct for City of Greater Geelong Geelong, Victoria 2017 Omega™ Stainless steel

-In 2016, Geelong city council drafted a 10-year action plan called ‘Revitalising Central Geelong’ which focused on improving services and opportunities for those living and working in Geelong.
+The Geelong Laneways project was formed in 2016, when the Geelong city council drafted a 10-year action plan called ‘Revitalising Central Geelong’ which focused on improving services and opportunities for those living and working in Geelong.
 It was determined a revitalisation was required to transform the regional city into a hub for new jobs and sustainable growth.

 To create demand for services in the city, the council identified a need to exhibit creativity and vibrancy across the city day and night.
 This would create an engaging experience for locals and visitors, with the focus being on those living and working in the city.

 As part of the Geelong Laneways project, the task was to transform adjoining inner-city laneways from being a walkway with limited lighting, to an exciting and bustling hub for small business.

 The project saw upgrades to the area including alfresco dining, bluestone paving, bespoke street furniture, arbours lighting upgrades and public murals.

 The architect for the project was Nick Stephens from Outlines Landscape Architecture (who now works with Tract Consulting).

 ASCO was contracted to complete the design, fabrication and installation of an arbour, bespoke street furniture and bollards.

 This included three large entry arbours stretching over the road, equipped with shelter and shade elements.
 The arbour would span the length of Little Malop Street, including the adjacent Laneways (Shorts Place, Minns Lane & James Street).